ml-for-nlp/word-translation/README.md

     python3 -W ignore plsr_regression.py --ncomps=<n> --nns=<n> [-v | --verbose]

-where --ncomps is the number of principal components to use in your analysis, and --nns is the number of nearest neighbours to compute your precision at *k* nearest neighbours.
+where --ncomps is the number of principal components to use in your analysis, and --nns is the number of nearest neighbours to compute your precision at *k*.
 For instance, you might try:

     python3 -W ignore plsr_regression.py --ncomps=10 --nns=5